-When I create a smoothie, I want fabulous flavor and nutritional power.
+When I create a smoothie, I want fabulous flavour and nutritional power.
 Basic smoothies containing liquid, fruits, vegetables, and ice can be yummy, but these simple blends often taste a bit flat and uninteresting.

-For me, a smoothie can be a meal, and I love adding fresh herbs, dried spices, leafy greens, cold-pressed oils, and superfood powders to create a dimensional drink that takes me on a flavor journey like a textured dish.
+For me, a smoothie can be a meal, and I love adding fresh herbs, dried spices, leafy greens, cold-pressed oils, and superfood powders to create a dimensional drink that takes me on a flavour journey like a textured dish.